owlchester/kanka/resources/api-docs/1.0/images.md

 <a name="all-images"></a>
 ## All Images

 You can get a list of all the images of a campaign by using the following endpoint.
-This is a superboosted campaign feature!
-If the campaign isn't superboosted, this API endpoint will result in a 404.

 > {warning} Don't forget that all endpoints documented here need to be prefixed with `{{version}}/campaigns/{campaign.id}/`.